A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Spin-network

 \section{Spin-network}

-As any good quantum theory, LQG comes with an Hilbert space.
+Like any good quantum theory, \ac{LQG} comes with a Hilbert space.
 It is the mathematical space of the various possible states of physical space.
 A very convenient basis is parametrised by the so-called spin-networks that we first define.

-\paragraph{Spin-network.} An \textit{abstract\footnote{Strictly speaking "LQG" refers to the canonical approach for which the spin-networks are embedded.
-Here, we adopt a more abstract point of view, sometimes called "covariant LQG", which is motivated by spin-foams.
+\paragraph{Spin-network.} An \textit{abstract\footnote{Strictly speaking "\ac{LQG}" refers to the canonical approach for which the spin-networks are embedded in a space-like hypersurface.
+Here, we adopt a more abstract point of view, sometimes called "covariant \ac{LQG}", which is motivated by spin-foams.
 This alternative construction raises difficulties for defining the hamiltonian, but they are circumvented by the spin-foam formalism.} directed graph $\Gamma$} is an ordered pair $\Gamma = (\mathcal{N}, \mathcal{L})$, where $\mathcal{N} = \{ n_1,...,n_N\}$ is a finite set of $N$ nodes, and $\mathcal{L} = \{ l_1,...,l_L\}$ a finite set of $L$ links\footnote{Mathematicians usually say \textit{edge} or \textit{arrow}, but not "link", which has another meaning in knot theory.
-The terminology of LQG keeps "edge" for spin-foams (see below), and uses "link" for spin-networks.}, endowed with a target map $t:\mathcal{L} \to \mathcal{N}$ and a source map $s:\mathcal{L} \to \mathcal{N}$, assigning each link to its endpoints (respectively the head or the tail, defined by the orientation).
+The terminology of \ac{LQG} keeps "edge" for spin-foams (see below), and uses "link" for spin-networks.}, endowed with a target map $t:\mathcal{L} \to \mathcal{N}$ and a source map $s:\mathcal{L} \to \mathcal{N}$, assigning each link to its endpoints (respectively the head or the tail, defined by the orientation).
 We denote $\mathcal{S}(n)$ (resp. $\mathcal{T}(n)$) the set of links for which the node $n$ is the source (resp. the target).
-The valency of a node $n$ is the number of links which have $n$ as a endpoint.
+The valency of a node $n$ is the number of links which have $n$ as an endpoint.
 A graph is said to be $p$-valent if the valency of each node is $p$.
-Given a directed graph $\Gamma$, we denote $\Lambda_\Gamma$ the set of labellings $j$ that assign to any link $l \in \mathcal{L}$, an $SU(2)$-irrep $j_l \in \mathbb{N}/2$.
+Given a directed graph $\Gamma$, we denote $\Lambda_\Gamma$ the set of labellings $j$ that assign to any link $l \in \mathcal{L}$, an \SU-irrep $j_l \in \mathbb{N}/2$.
 Given a labelling $j \in \Lambda_\Gamma$, we denote